-- (1) The Secretary, after notice and an opportunity for comment, shall promulgate regulations to implement subsection (A) within 48 months after the date of enactment of this Act.
-In promulgating such regulations, the Secretary shall establish tolerances for the contaminants that the Secretary determines are having the greatest public health impact as early as feasible after implementation of this Act. - (2) A tolerance established under this section shall be based on- - (a) a scientific analysis of the health risks attributable to the contaminant for which the tolerance is established; and - (b) analysis of the risks for sensitive groups, such as children, elderly, pregnant women and the immune compromised. - (3) The Secretary shall, in a timely manner, issue revisions to the regulations under paragraph (1) which take into account new information. - (C) Report.
-The Secretary shall report to the Congress on the progress in establishing tolerances under this section.
-The report shall include a description of the research that has been conducted with respect to such tolerances and the research that must be conducted before additional tolerances may be established, the health significance of the lack of such additional tolerances, a timetable for the establishment of such tolerances, and the estimated costs, including costs of research, associated with the establishment of such tolerances.
+- (a) The Secretary, after notice and an opportunity for comment, shall promulgate regulations to implement paragraph (1) within forty-eight (48) months after the date of enactment of this Act.
+In promulgating such regulations, the Secretary shall establish tolerances for the contaminants that the Secretary determines are having the greatest public health impact as early as feasible after implementation of this Act. - (b) A tolerance established under this section shall be based on- - (i) a scientific analysis of the health risks attributable to the contaminant for which the tolerance is established; and - (ii) analysis of the risks for sensitive groups, such as children, elderly, pregnant women and the immune compromised. - (c) The Secretary shall, in a timely manner, issue revisions to the regulations under paragraph (1) which take into account new information. - (3) REPORT-The Secretary shall report to the Congress on the progress of the Secretary in establishing tolerances under this section.
+The report shall include a description of the research that has been conducted with respect to such tolerances and the research that must be conducted before additional tolerances, a timetable for the establishment of such tolerances, and the estimated costs, including costs of research, associated with the establishment of such tolerances.
 The report shall be transmitted on or about the end of the 18th month after the date of enactment of this Act, and biennially thereafter during the 6-year period that begins on such date of enactment.

-SEC.
-8. Imports. -

-(A) Role of the Secretary.- Within twenty (24) months after the date of enactment of this Act, the Secretary shall establish and administer a comprehensive and efficient system to ensure the safety of food imported into the Philippines.
+SECTION 8.
+Imports.- (1) ROLE OF SECRETARY-Within twenty-four (24) months after the date of enactment of this Act, the Secretary shall establish and administer a comprehensive and efficient system to ensure the safety of food imported into the Philippines.
 The Secretary shall routinely inspect processing facilities in exporting nations and imports at ports of entry into the country.
-The Secretary shall assure the effective operation through verification and other activities as the Secretary considers necessary.
+The Secretary shall assure the effective operation through verification and other activities, as the Secretary considers necessary.